Why Prototype Design is Essential for a Successful Product Launch

 Why Prototypes are Essential to Great Product Design

-Prototype design is critical to getting closer to the real functionality of your product.
-Sketches, wire frames, blueprints and mock ups are great, but the prototype is what’s going to bring your product to life.
-You, your investors, and your future customers will want to touch, feel, smell, and use the product for a true experience.
+Prototype design is critical to getting closer to achieving the desired functionality of your product.
+Concept sketches, wireframes, blueprints, and mock-ups are great, but prototyping is what brings your product to life.
+You, your investors, and your future customers will want to touch, hear, and use the product in order to truly experience the comfortability, convenience, or ingenuity it affords.

 Good product design includes working on and refining prototypes.

-Prototypes are essential for truly experiencing the product and refining it for the end user.
+Prototypes are essential for truly experiencing the newly designed product and refining it for the end user.

-Prototyping will help you understand the user experience better and expose any flaws or fixes you need to make before you reach the next step of your product design.
+Prototyping will help you understand the user experience better and expose any flaws or required modifications you need to make before you reach the next step of your product design.

-Prototypes like Personal Drink ID have shown people the difference a product can make on women’s safety by helping them detect whether or not their drink has been drugged.
-This example shows the importance of prototyping, since they will want to ensure the product properly performs the way it’s supposed to.
-Providing accurate information to its users once it’s launched is obviously important.
-As you can see, if prototyping was skipped to save time or money during the design process, it could cause major issues and larger expenses/delays when the product is launched.
+A fantastic example of why prototypes are key to design engineering and how they can effectively illuminate the value and significance of a product is the Personal Drink ID, a device that supports women’s safety by helping detect whether or not a drink has been maliciously tampered with.
+This shows the importance of prototyping, as it allows them to ensure the product performs the way it’s designed to.
+Providing accurate information to users once a product is launched is important, of course.
+Ultimately, if prototyping is skipped to save time or money during the design process, it could cause major issues and larger expenses or delays following the product’s launch.

 Prototype design was required for this product to test, refine, and improve for the end user.

-These points are expanded on in Todd’s book but also here.
+These points are expanded on in Warfel’s book but also here.

-Prototype design is a practice that is strongly advised in product development.
-Although restrictions may come into play making prototyping not as attainable for some, it’s important to find a way to make it work in order to reap the benefits of setting your product up for success.
+Prototyping is a practice that is strongly advised in product development.
+Although restrictions may come into play, making prototyping not as attainable for some, it’s important to find a way to make it work in order to set your product up for success!

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!